Debugging Code with the Visual LISP IDE

 The code should now start to evalute, expression by expression from the break point set earlier:

-Notice how the variables in the Watch Window will change their values as the setq expressions within the while loop are evaluated.
+Notice how the variables in the Watch Window will change their values as the various setq expressions within the while loop are evaluated.

-Clear the Watch Window by clicking on the Clear Window button in the Watch Window.
 Finally, go to Debug » Animate and Debug » Break on Error and uncheck these options.

 Fixing the Code